fntneves/jquery-labelauty/README.md

 $(":checkbox").labelauty({ class: "myclass" });
 ~~~

-When `label` is setted to `false`, only the input icon appears and changes.
+When `label` is set to `false`, only the input icon appears and changes.

 ~~~ js
 $(":checkbox").labelauty({ label: false });